yohighnes/CS151_FindMyRoommate/README.md

 ### Proposal Contributions

 * Yohannes created the repo and wrote a brief summary of what FindMyRoommate is.
+* Hoang worked on:
-* Hoang worked on Solutions and Functionality.
+    * Solutions and Functionality.
+    * Code:
+        * ContactUs (did not finish)
+    * Presentation: presentation slides
 * Thao worked on:
     * Proposal: Problem, Previous Works, Intended Usage and Environment, User Operations, References, Steps to run the website and Snapshots.
     * Code: